Essential Vitamins For a Healthy Head of Hair

 While you might not think of it as an important vitamin for hair health, vitamin C plays a major role in keeping your hair thick, strong and healthy.

 Studies show that vitamin C is an important component in collagen synthesis.
-Put simply, this means that getting your daily dose of vitamin C is important for ensuring your hair, skin, nails and other body parts
+Put simply, this means that getting your daily dose of vitamin C is important for ensuring your hair, skin, nails and other body parts strong, since collagen is the most abundant protein in your body.

 Without enough collagen, even the thickest hair can become weak and brittle, causing serious problems no matter how full your hairline might be.